MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Business processes*: This flow supports the *purchasing ticket* process, but call center employees can opt to list all concerts if the search function isn't available.

-- *Process owner*: The UX (user experience) department.
+- *Process owner*: The user experience (UX) department.

-- *Stakeholders*: Sales department, Platform team, Application team.
+- *Stakeholders*: Sales department, platform team, and application team.

-- *Escalation path*: Platform or application teams.
-Sales department manager on-call.
+- *Escalation path*: Application team, platform team, sales department manager on-call.

-- *Business impact*: This flow allows call center employees to quickly find concerts matching customer requests and is part of the normal sales process.
-It doesn't require high availability because call center employees can also list concerts.
-If this flow isn't available when a call center employee searches for a concert, it affects the application's reputation.
-The call center employee's experience might degrade and it might affect productivity because the employee spends more time on a call.
-Customers may be frustrated by longer delays, or by wait/hold times.
-The sales department has requested 99% availability during normal business hours.
+- *Business impact*: This flow allows call center employees to quickly find concerts and is part of the normal sales process.
+High availability of this flow isn't critical since employees have the capability to list concerts even in its absence.
+It does degrade the call center employee's experience might degrade and affect productivity.
+Customers could experience frustration due to increased wait times or delays.
+The sales department requested a 99% availability of this flow during regular business hours.

 - *Criticality rating*: Medium.